Department of Electrical and Computer Engineering

 Electrical Engineering Inter, Renewable Energy Sources Organization, Apr 2009 – Aug 2009.

 Dr. Arman Sargolzaei’s expertise is in applying linear and nonlinear control methods, machine learning, and artificial intelligence to the field of cyber-physical systems.
 His mission is to enhance the quality of life for people, with assuring security and privacy concerns through extensive collaboration among multi-disciplinary fields.
 Dr. Sargolzaei’s research on security of networked control systems (NCSs) and particularly his doctoral dissertation entitled “Time-Delay Switch Attack on Networked Control Systems, Effects, and Countermeasures”, combined the knowledge of control theory, system identification, mathematics, and statistics and carried significant practical implications in better understanding the pathways of faults, failure, and attack detection and compensation for NCSs.
 He followed his vision in securing NCSs by leading several funded projects.
-He is recognized with the honor of “Faculty Research Excellence Award” for two consecutive years.
-He holds three years of industrial experience as system development engineer and supervisor of the internship program at PLC International Inc., a multinational corporation specialized in telecommunications for electrical substations and smart grid applications.
+He is recognized with the honor of the “Faculty Research Excellence Award” for two consecutive years.
+He holds three years of industrial experience as a system development engineer and supervisor of the internship program at PLC International Inc., a multinational corporation specialized in telecommunications for electrical substations and smart grid applications.
 In this position, he was a lead engineer for a product called Rugged Smart Machine-to-Machine platform, which received the best of show innovation award at ITEXPO for two years in a row.
 He believes in the importance of interdisciplinary collaboration as the key to success.
 His major collaborates are NIST, IBM, Lockheed Martin, University of Florida, Florida International University, and University of California-Los Angles.
 He serves as a chair for several university committees such as faculty hiring and program assessment.
 Dr. Sargolzaei’s peer-reviewed research on the theory and applications of cyber-physical systems, control systems, and embedded systems has been published in more than 70 articles [H index = 13].
 Dr. Sargolzaei has one active and three pending patents for his research efforts on the security of NCSs.
 He has presented extensively in international and national conferences and workshops, chaired industrial and research workshops and training events, received research awards, grants and reviewed top quality journal papers.
 He serves as a reviewer for high impact ISI journals such as IEEE Transactions on Smart Grid, IEEE Transactions on Cybernetics, IEEE Transactions on Industrial Applications, and IEEE Transactions on Industrial Electronics.
 He also serves as the editorial board of the International Journal of Instrumentation and Control Systems and International Journal of Machine Learning and Applications.
 He is a member of IEEE young professionals, IEEE control systems society, and IEEE power and energy society.
 He is largely involved in national and international fund-raising events for improving the educational and training on cyber-physical systems.
-He is a proud splash instructor volunteer and actively participates in outreach events.
+He is a proud splash instructor who volunteers and actively participates in outreach events.

 - A. Sargolzaei, K. Yen, M. Abdelghani, “Detection of and Responses to Time Delays in Networked Control Systems“, US20170060102.